triplem/winston-config/README.md

 var winston = require('winston');

 var appLogger = winston.loggers.get('application');
-appLogger.info('LOGMESSAGE');
+var httpLogger = winston.loggers.get('http');

+// this will appear in the console as well as the logs/app.log file appLogger.info('LOGMESSAGE');

+// this will not appear in the console, but in the logs/http.log file httpLogger.info('ANOTHER LOGMESSAGE');
 ```

 Like already stated, the name `application` can be configured.
 If there is no configuration for this logger, the default